LeoYimingLi/LeoYimingLi.github.io/index.md

 2019 1st Semester  Exchange Student, The University of Queensland, Brisbane, Australia.
 School of Information Technology and Electrical Engineering(ITEE)
 Major GPA : 6.33/7.00, 6 units
-Major Courses: Programming in the Large, Machine Learning and Computer network
+Major Courses: Programming in the Large, Machine Learning and Computer Network

 ## Project Experience